Amazebot/bbot/packages/bbot-examples/basic-branches/README.md

 This example gives an introduction to using the variety of `branches` which listen and respond for different types of input from users.

-Run it from the root of the repo, with `yarn example basic-branches`

 ## Text Branches

 Text branches simply respond when input matches a text pattern.